utf-4096/butterbridge/docs/settings.md

 ## MediaServerDownload
-The MediaServerDownload will be used so that bridges without native uploading support: gitter, irc and xmpp will be shown links to the files on MediaServerDownload More information https://github.com/42wim/matterbridge/wiki/Mediaserver-setup-%28advanced%29
+The MediaServerDownload will be used so that bridges without native uploading support: irc and xmpp will be shown links to the files on MediaServerDownload More information https://github.com/42wim/matterbridge/wiki/Mediaserver-setup-%28advanced%29

 Setting: OPTIONAL, RELOADABLE, GENERAL \